theorexlabs/BlackBoot/README.md

 # BlackBoot v0.01
-Next Generation Multi Boot Loader
+Next Generation Multi Boot Loader.
+Now it can boot an simple Operating System.